 The Longer Edition

 I’m was a married guy with a houseful of kids.
 I used to be very religious and even studied theology in college.
 After that I earned a master’s degree in education.
 I ran marathons and used to take good care of my health.
-For 10 years I worked for a church and have done volunteer work overseas.
+For 10 years I worked as an assistant pastor and have done volunteer work overseas.

 From the outside my life looked great.
 I was the last person you’d expect to have a drinking problem.
 In my mind I had it all by the time I was 35 years old.
 There was only one problem, I was losing control of myself.

 I’ve been a secret alcoholic since I was a teenager.
 Then it got a lot worse.

 Because of some early business success, I could afford to work from home.
 That extra freedom was my downfall.
 In 2016 (pre-sobriety) I enjoyed a morning binge while working in my home office, afternoon nap, dinner with the family and then a second binge while wrapping up some work in the evening.
 I thought it was fun, once I found the right drinks to avoid hangovers and vomiting.
 Things kept getting worse, every area of my life was suffering and I’d have several blackouts a week.

 While looking for answers online, I discovered other people blogging about their recovery.
 It was inspiring and fit my interests (I’ve been a web developer / online content editor).
 That’s how this blog started in June 2016.

 This blog started as my long-shot because I was short on hope.
 Each day I’m gaining a little courage and discovering what it means to get sober.
 You can read my Sobriety Journal posts starting at Day #1

 I’m in the fight of my life here.
 Addiction wants me to die, but I’m not going to lose this time.